Knocked Up poster

 The inciting incident occurs at 14 minutes when Ben and Alison meet at the nightclub celebrating her promotion.
 Despite being from completely different worlds, they connect and have a drunken one-night stand..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Ben and Alison decide to keep the baby and try to get to know each other, embarking on an unconventional relationship journey.
+This demonstrates the protagonist's commitment to Ben and Alison decide to keep the baby and try to get to know each other, embarking on an unconventional relationship journey.
 This is their active choice to enter a new world together., moving from reaction to action.

 The Collapse moment at 96 minutes (75% through) represents the emotional nadir.
 Here, During a major blowout fight, Alison tells Ben she wants him out of her life.
 Ben lies about going to a fantasy baseball draft when he actually went to Las Vegas.
-The relationship appears dead., demonstrates the protagonist at their lowest point.
+The relationship appears dead., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 105 minutes initiates the final act resolution at 81% of the runtime.
 Alison goes into labor and calls Ben.
 He rushes to the hospital, having genuinely tried to grow up.
 They both realize what truly matters and commit to making it work for their child., demonstrating the transformation achieved throughout the journey.